jecrcumesh/stonedge-label-app/README.md

 ## Day-to-day use
 - **Printing labels:** open `label-studio/`, fill in the product fields, click Print.
 See `label-studio/README.md` for TSC printer setup.
-- **Adding a new material's photos:** add a folder under `gallery/images/<slug>/` and an entry in `gallery/materials.json`.
-See `gallery/README.md` for the exact steps.
-Then set that same slug in the label app's "Material Slug" field when printing that material's label.
+- **Adding a new material's photos:** open `gallery/admin.html`, fill in the material details, drag in photos, click publish — it handles the folder, image resizing, and `materials.json` entry automatically.
+One-time GitHub token setup required; see `gallery/README.md`.
+Then set that same slug (shown after publishing) in the label app's "Material Slug" field when printing that material's label.

 Each subfolder has its own more detailed README — this one is just the map.